idos-network/idos-sdk-js/packages/idos-sdk-js/README.md

 ```
 When creating an access grant some things happen under the hood:
-* A new credental is created from the original one, the content of this new credential is encrypted with the grantee's encryption key
+* A duplicate of the underlying data is created, encrypted to the provided `receiverPublicKey`
-* An access grant is created on the chain
+* An access grant is created on the connected chain

-The access grant can be revoked only once the timelock of it has passed.
+The access grant can be revoked only once its timelock has expired.

+> [!TIP]
-* You can view a functioning example for access grants in the [idos-example-dapp](../../apps/idos-example-dapp)
+> See a working example [idos-example-dapp](../../apps/idos-example-dapp)